 A Brief History of Economic Cycles

+A Brief History of Economic Cycles is needed to see how things evolve.
 Between the end of World War II (WWII) in 1945 and 2009, the National Bureau of Economic Research (NBER) recorded a total of 11 economic cycles.
 The general perception of an economic cycle or recession is two or more consecutive quarters of negative growth in the Gross Domestic Product (GDP).
 The NBER does not define a recession in terms of two consecutive quarters of decline in real GDP, but rather, a significant decline in economic activity spread across the economy, lasts more than a few months, and is normally visible in real GDP, real income, employment, industrial production, and wholesale-retail sales1.

 The NBER measures the duration of these contraction cycles (recessions) along with the time between each cycle (expansion).
 Since WWII, the average duration of a recessionary period is 11.1 months.
 The most recent recession, also referred to as the Great Recession, was also the longest post-war recessionary period lasting 18 months.

 In this post, we will consider the historical relationship between loan growth at Federal Deposit Insurance Corporation (FDIC) banks and savings institutions and the growth rate of the economy as measured by GDP.
+A Brief History of Economic Cycles can be seen below.

 The Great Recession began in December 2007 and concluded in June 2009.
 Since then, the economy has generally been in a modest growth mode with average GDP growth of approximately 2.1%.
 More recently, initial GDP estimate for the fourth quarter of 2016 was 1.9%, down from 3.5% in the third quarter2.
 This pace of expansion continues to reflect modest expansion in the domestic economy.
 The NBER records the average length of a recovery to be 58.4 months, post-WWII.
 We are now in the 87th month of expansion since the Great Recession.
 This current period is also the 4th longest expansionary period since WWII.
 The longest expansion period took place between March 1991 to March 2001 covering 120 months.